Rosgeologia: History

 In 2004, the corporatization of Tsentrgeologiya, which had previously been a Federal State Unitary Enterprise, was completed.
 Tsentrgeologiya was the successor to the Moscow Branch of the Geological Committee.
 The branch was established on October 19, 1918, by a special resolution of the Supreme Soviet of the National Economy.
 The official "Regulations on the Moscow Branch of the Geological Committee" were published on December 6, 1918.
 The branch became the first Territorial Geological Service in the RSFSR, whose responsibilities included: "Systematic geological exploration of the RSFSR's territories, identification of the Federation's subsoil resources, and their protection in accordance with the Government's assignments, plans, and directives to create a raw material base for the mining industry, to accelerate the compilation of a general geological map of the RSFSR, and to serve agriculture and the national economy as a whole in order to maximize the discovery of the RSFSR's mineral wealth for industrialization".

 The Moscow Branch of the Geological Committee was headed by a three-person council, whose first chairman was mining engineer A. N. Ryabinin.
 The total staff at that time was 53.
 Initially, the branch focused primarily on geological surveying; in subsequent years, the company's activities expanded significantly.

 The idea of creating a unified production structure based on state-owned geological enterprises was first voiced in March 2008.
-The Ministry of Natural Resources and Environment presented a concept for the industry's development, establishing a state corporation called "Geologorazvedka" (Geologous Exploration) based on geological federal state unitary enterprises controlled by Federal Agency for Mineral Resources and the Federal Agency for State Property Management.
+The Ministry of Natural Resources and Environment presented a concept for the industry's development, establishing a state corporation called "Geologorazvedka" (Geological Exploration) based on geological federal state unitary enterprises controlled by Federal Agency for Mineral Resources and the Federal Agency for State Property Management.
 At the same time, this issue was widely discussed at parliamentary hearings in the Federation Council on the topic "The State and Problems of Legislative Support for Geological Exploration of Subsoil in Russia".